rfortherestofus/blog/014_remove_unwanted_texts_with_regex/014_remove_unwanted_texts_with_regex.md

 #> 14 TSLA         "Tesla, "
 ```

 That’s excess baggage.
-Less remove that.
+Let’s remove it.
 We could actually include that white space in our regular expression from before.

 ``` r
 big_tech_companies |>